-Learning experiences include both required core learning experiences to develop the core knowledge skills and attitude of a competent critical care clinical pharmacy practitioner and elective learning experiences to allow the Residents to tailor their areas of interest.
-Resident schedules are designed to ensure that the Resident gains experience and sufficient practice with diverse patient populations, a variety of disease states, and a range of patient programs.
-Resident's learning experience schedules will be designed to assure that the Residents spends at least two thirds of their time in direct patient care activities.
-The Resident is encouraged to select elective experiences to provide a breadth of experience; therefore, a maximum of three learning experiences will be allowed within a specific patient population or practice area.
-A full description of the required core, required longitudinal and elective learning experiences are found in Exhibit C.
+Learning experiences include both required core learning experiences to develop the core knowledge skills and attitude of a competent clinical pharmacy practitioner and elective learning experiences to allow the residents to tailor their areas of interest.
+Resident schedules are designed to ensure that the resident gains experience and sufficient practice with diverse patient populations, a variety of disease states, and a range of patient programs.
+Resident's learning experience schedules will be designed to assure that the residents spends at least two thirds of their time in direct patient care activities.
+The resident is encouraged to select elective experiences to provide a breadth of experience; therefore, a maximum of three learning experiences will be allowed within a specific patient population or practice area.
+A full description of the required core, required longitudinal and elective learning experiences are found in Appendix C.

-The learning experiences are designed to allow the Resident to complete all of the required competency areas, including all of the goals and objectives under them.
-The required competency areas are R1: Patient Care, R2: Advancing Practice and Improving Patient Care, R3: Leadership and Management, R4: Teaching, Education and Dissemination of Knowledge.
-There are no elective goals chosen for this residency year.
+The learning experiences are designed to allow the resident to complete all of the required competency areas, including all of the goals and objectives under them.
+The required competency areas are R1: Patient Care, R2: Advancing Practice and Improving Patient Care, R3: Leadership and Management, R4: Teaching, Education, and Dissemination of Knowledge.
+In addition, residents will complete the elective competency E6: Teaching and Learning.

-2.6 Research & Medication Use Evaluation Project
+2.6 Research Project

 Residents are required to complete a research project over the course of the residency year.
-The purpose is to provide the Resident with experience in designing, managing, analyzing, and presenting a major project with the intent of contributing to current knowledge.
+The purpose is to provide the resident with experience in designing, managing, analyzing, and presenting a major project with the intent of contributing to current knowledge.
 Each residency project will be overseen by a residency preceptor.
-The Resident is responsible for developing and adhering to a timeline for project completion.
-The Resident will also be responsible for project design, IRB protocol submission, and preparing a poster for the Society of Critical Care Medicine (SCCM) Annual Conference, and a formal manuscript.
-Additionally, the Resident is required to complete a medication use evaluation (MUE) project with the aim of providing with experience in designing, managing, analyzing, and presenting with the intent of improving a patient care process.
-Additionally, the Resident will present the results as a poster presentation at the ASHP Midyear Clinical Meeting.
-The Resident will have access to institutional resources for biostatistician analysis, poster printing, and data reports, among other resources.

-Travel to ASHP Midyear and SCCM Annual Conferences is expected unless approved by the RPD due to an unforeseen emergent circumstance; in the event attendance is not possible, a plan will be developed in conjunction with the RPD and project preceptor.
+The resident is responsible for developing and adhering to a timeline for project completion.
+The resident will also be responsible for project design, IRB protocol submission, preparing a platform presentation for the Eastern States Residency Conference, submitting an abstract for the Geisinger Resident and Fellow Scholarship Days, and preparing a formal manuscript.
+The resident will have access to institutional resources for biostatistician analysis, poster printing, and data reports, among other resources.
+Travel to ASHP Midyear and Eastern States Residency Conferences is expected unless approved by the RPD due to an unforeseen emergent circumstance; in the event attendance is not possible, a plan will be developed in conjunction with the RPD and project preceptor.